AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ValueSequence_1/At.md

 ValueSequence&lt;TDataType>.At Method
 =====================================
-AutomationML 2.1 APIGets the value from the element at the specified index.
+Gets the value from the element at the specified index.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)